emmastrand/GMGI_Notebook/posts/2024-03-07 eDNA workflow CO1 troubleshooting.md

 # Environmental DNA (eDNA) metabarcoding with COI

 Metabarcoding 8 samples to test the Leray Geller COI primer set:
-- Leray Gellar CO1 amplicon F: GGWACWGGWTGAACWGTWTAYCCYCC
+- Leray Geller CO1 amplicon F: GGWACWGGWTGAACWGTWTAYCCYCC
-- Leray Gellar CO1 amplicon R: TANACYTCNGGRTGNCCRAARAAYCA
+- Leray Geller CO1 amplicon R: TANACYTCNGGRTGNCCRAARAAYCA

 Raw fastqc files were trimmed with CutAdapt to remove adapters (98% of reads passed filters).
 Quality filtered and ASV interence was conducted with DADA2 and between 32.8% and 79.86% reads per sample (average 56.3%) reads passed all DADA2 steps.
 The majority of ASV lengths were ~313 bp which is expected for this region of COI with Leray Geller primers.